 Behavior, 36(1), 38.

 Instructions: The next questions are about the ways people feel about being lesbian, gay, bisexual, or queer (LGBQ+).
-Please rate the frequency that you have had such thoughts and feelings in the past 3 months/past week.
+Please rate the frequency that you have had such thoughts and feelings in the past year.

 Response options: